6.3.1.1 Funding and Resource Allocation Trends

 A summary of revenue trends by funding source provides an agency with a foundation for projecting the amount of revenue available in future years to address asset needs.
 These trends help an agency understand whether revenues are increasing or decreasing, identify which revenue sources have significant amounts of variability or more consistent growth rates over time, and illustrate whether the agency is relying on unsustainable funding.
 The information is a vital foundation for forecasting future revenue levels for planning purposes and helping formulate the assumptions upon which future revenue forecasts are based.

-An example of a revenue trend table is provided in Figure 6.3.
+An example of a revenue trend table is provided in Table 6.3.
 The trends illustrate which revenue sources have increased or decreased over time and are thus important for making future revenue projections.
 The table also highlights how overall funding levels peaked between 2007 and 2009 largely due to state bonds in 2007, federal bonds in 2007 and 2009 and one-time ARRA (American Recovery and Reinvestment Act) funding in 2009.
 When these three funding sources ended, the available revenue reverted to 2005 levels.
 If the effects of inflation were taken into consideration, the agency could also show how the purchasing power of available funding has dropped in later years.

-Figure 6.3 Example of Historical Revenue Trends by Funding Source
+Table 6.3 Example of Historical Revenue Trends by Funding Source

 Source: NHI 136002 – Financial Planning for Transportation Asset Management.
 Participant Workbook.